-Enjoy a 30-minute, dump & start recipe for Moroccan Chickpea Soup, that's hearty, healthy, and full of flavor.
-Creamy Chickpeas are cooked with fire-roasted tomatoes and earthy spices like cumin, coriander, cinnamon, and paprika, which give this vegan and gluten-free soup its iconic bold and rich taste.
+Easy dump-and-start recipe for Moroccan Chickpea Soup, a hearty, healthy, and flavorful 30-minute meal.
+Creamy Chickpeas are cooked with fire-roasted tomatoes and warm spices like cumin, coriander, cinnamon, and paprika, which give this vegan and gluten-free soup its iconic bold and rich taste.

 Jump to: